padgittl/CascadeDovetail/GeneFamilyExpansion/Pipeline.md

 ## Run Cafe
 <pre>run_cafe.sh</pre>
-<p>The dates in the tree are derived from the Bayesian time tree</p>
+<p>The dates in the tree in the shell script run_cafe.sh are derived from the Bayesian time tree</p>

 ## Create summary files
 <pre>mkdir reports</pre>